Deck Staining: What to Know Before Starting

 What Is Deck Staining?

 Deck staining is the application of a pigment-rich protective coating that penetrates wood fibers and strengthens the deck against UV exposure, moisture absorption, and surface wear.
-We apply stain on pressure-treated wood, cedar, redwood, and hardwood decks because these materials react quickly to humidity changes and lose color when sunlight dries the surface.
+To stain deck, you can apply stain on pressure-treated wood, cedar, redwood, and hardwood decks because these materials react quickly to humidity changes and lose color when sunlight dries the surface.

 Deck staining improves stability, preserves tone, and supports long-term deck performance.
 Deck staining help to enhance durability, improve color retention, moisture control, UV protection, and longer lifespan.